ananya12sharmaa/CS121_project_1/README.md

 ## Favorite Command
 Here are some of my  favorite commands I've learned so far:
-* Set of these 3 commands, which have a good analogy to shopping process
+* Set of these 3 commands, which have a good analogy to shopping process, i.e., to add, commit and push the changes in the file respectively
 ```
 git add .
 git commit -m"Added xyz.py"